alfert/coverex/README.md

 The usual log levels of `Logger` application of Elixir are available.

+## Running Coverex

+If you have configured Coverex as described above you can run Coverex as a drop-in replacement for the regular coverage mechanism of mix:

+    $> mix test --cover

 ## Contributing

 Please use the GitHub issue tracker for